-- 1. Seminars, workshops, training programs and other formal learning experiences provided by non-collegiate agencies and organizations (e.g. Armed Forces, American Companies) may be eligible for an evaluation process.
-This would include the Professional Schools and Training evaluation process. - 2.
-Formal learning experiences that have been evaluated and recommended by a University recognized accrediting body (e.g. American Council on Education ACE) will be evaluated on the basis of this policy considering the nature, level, content and comparability of the courses offered by the University .
+1. Seminars, workshops, training programs and other formal learning experiences provided by non-collegiate agencies and organizations (e.g. Armed Forces, American Companies) may be eligible for an evaluation process.
+This would include the Professional Schools and Training evaluation process.